 How Do They Work?

-Air fryers are square or egg-shaped devices, about the size of a coffeemaker, that sit on your countertop.
-You put the food you want to fry -- chopped potatoes, chicken nuggets, zucchini slices -- into a slide-out basket.
+Air fryers are devices that sit on your countertop you put the food you want to fry -- chopped potatoes, chicken nuggets, zucchini slices -- into a slide-out basket.
 If you want, you can toss it in a light coating of oil.

 A fan pushes heated air -- up to 400 F -- around the food.
 It's a bit like a convection oven.